Mvalentino92/Julia_Modules/README.md

 # Julia_Modules
-Custom Julia Modules for use in Numerical Math, and String Manipulations
+Custom Julia Modules for use in Numerical Math, as well as useful functions for general programming.

 ## jlnum.jl:
 *This module contains functions for use in Numerical Mathematics.
 Some are my own spin on well known functions, with the intention to use them in niche circumstance or increase optimization.
 It contains the following functions:*